Hexagonal architecture - Another way to the hexagone

 Hexagonal

-I got to know hex architecture(I am going to follow this pattern from now on to refer to the hexagonal architecture) in the clean architecture book, indeed it was an inspiration for Uncle Bob to get the clean architecture in place.
+I got to know hex architecture(I am going to follow this pattern from now on to refer to the hexagonal architecture) in the clean architecture book, indeed it was inspired by Uncle Bob to get the clean architecture in place.

 Alistair Cockburn realized that there was a different approach to building applications instead of the classical layered architecture: